lincolnyouree/Flight-Tracker/README.md

 # Flight Tracker

-* A full-stack Express CRUD app for tracking flights.
+* A full-stack CRUD app for tracking flights.

 * Click [here]() to view the app.